Manual Journals: is your lack of control an issue?

-Manual journal entries are considered high-risk transactions for a number of reasons, including their susceptibility to fraud and overriding of controls.
+Manual journal entries are considered high-risk transactions for SAP finance professionals for a number of reasons, including their susceptibility to fraud and overriding of controls.
 So, with all of the concerns here are some of the important aspects to consider to ensure you have full control over your journal entry process.

 At a recent event, experts from Price Waterhouse Coopers (PWC) highlighted that there are a number of ways to implement mitigating controls to handle manual journals.
 The experts pointed out it’s relatively easy to use these entries to manipulate financial records.
 Material misstatements of financial statements due to fraud often involve manipulation of the financial reporting process, such as recording inappropriate or unauthorized journal entries or making adjustments to amounts reported in the financial statements but not reflected in formal journal entries (e.g., those resulting from valid consolidation of financial adjustments, reporting aggregation and reclassification).